 About

-I’m an associate professor and User Experience & Assessment Librarian at Montana State University.
-As a researcher-practitioner, I develop theory and practice in the field of library UX.
-My work focuses on values-based assessment, participatory design, and privacy and ethics.
+I’m a User Experience & Assessment Librarian and associate professor at Montana State University.
+As a researcher-practitioner, I develop theory and practice in the field of library user experience (UX).

 I hold an MA in Archives and Public History from New York University, an MS in Library and Information Science from Long Island University, and a PhD in Library and Information Science from Humboldt University of Berlin, with a dissertation that examines the ethical practice of library assessment.